KislakCenter/digital-beehive/_alpha5/alpha_1065.md

 thumbnail: https://stacks.stanford.edu/image/iiif/fm855tg5659/1607_0534/322,852,600,180/250,/0/default.jpg
 label: Will-Worship
 location: "<a href='/digital-beehive/toc/toc2_057/'>Full Page</a>"
-issue: The point of reference for "Formality" is not entirely clear.
-We linked to 229 [Formality], which is the first relevant entry in the numerical section of the Alvearium.
+issue: The point of reference for "1316" is unclear.
 also_in_entry:
 order: '125'
 layout: alpha_item